uwplse/PUMPKIN-PATCH/README.md

 if you have any questions.
 Similarly, please let me know if anything I have mentioned in this user guide does not work or is unclear.

+Reading the [paper](http://tlringer.github.io/pdf/pumpkinpaper.pdf) may help if you are interested in understanding the internals of the tool.
+The paper links to a release that captures the code as it was when we wrote the paper.

 ## Building PUMPKIN

 The plugin works for Coq 8.5pl3.
 If you would like to extend it to handle